TerrellAW/TerrellAW/README.md

 ## Current Projects

+**Game Engine** - Working on a game engine to expand my knowledge on fundamental game systems.

 **Discord Bot** - Periodically improving the codebase and adding new features, particularly interesting APIs

-**Game Development** - Always working on projects to learn more about Game Dev and eventually release an indie game

 **Portfolio** - Working to finish adding all necessary information to my self-hosted Ruby-on-Rails portfolio